Beans-BV/merchant_sdk_javascript/README.md

 Beans Merchant SDK is a JavaScript library for interacting with the Beans Merchant API.
 It provides a convenient way to integrate Beans Merchant functionality into your JavaScript applications.

+## Introduction

+The Beans Merchant SDK offers a comprehensive toolkit for integrating the advanced payment capabilities of the Beans platform directly into your JavaScript applications.
+This SDK is designed to simplify the integration process, allowing you to leverage the Beans Merchant API's full potential without needing to manage the intricacies of direct API calls.
+By incorporating the Beans Merchant SDK, developers can unlock a wide range of use cases:

+- **Build an In-Person Merchant POS:** Facilitate in-person point of sale at stores or restaurants by generating payment requests through QR codes.
+This combines the convenience of online transactions with the traditional in-store shopping experience.

+- **Shopify App for Currency Flexibility:** Develop a Shopify application that empowers merchants to request payments in their preferred currency while offering customers the flexibility to pay in theirs.
+This functionality enhances the shopping experience, catering to a global customer base.

+- **Integrate Beans as Your On/Off Ramp Partner:** Streamline your application's payment infrastructure by using Beans as your central on/off ramp partner.
+This integration saves significant development time and resources by eliminating the need to individually integrate multiple on/off ramp solutions.

+- **Monetize Your GPT Applications:** For applications utilizing Generative Pre-trained Transformers (GPT), integrating Beans enables a monetization strategy where services can be accessed for free up to a certain limit, after which users are prompted to pay for additional usage or to purchase credits.
+This model is perfect for applications offering premium content or services on a per-use basis.

+For detailed information on how to integrate our services or to start the onboarding process, please contact us at [merchants@beansapp.com](mailto:merchants@beansapp.com).
+The Beans Merchant SDK is your gateway to simplifying payments, enhancing customer experiences, and unlocking new business opportunities.

 ## Installation

 You can install the package using npm: